Qiskit/qiskit-aer/CONTRIBUTING.md

     pip install -U reno

-Once you have reno installed you can make a new release note by running in your local repository checkout's root::
+Once you have reno installed, you can make a new release note by running in your local repository checkout's root::

     reno new short-description-string

 where short-description-string is a brief string (with no spaces) that describes what's in the release note.
 This will become the prefix for the release note file.
-Once that is run it will create a new yaml file in releasenotes/notes.
+Once that is run, it will create a new yaml file in releasenotes/notes.
 Then open that yaml file in a text editor and write the release note.
 The basic structure of a release note is restructured text in yaml lists under category keys.
 You add individual items under each category and they will be grouped automatically by release when the release notes are compiled.
-A single file can have as many entries in it as needed, but to avoid potential conflicts you'll want to create a new file for each pull request that has user facing changes.
-When you open the newly created file it will be a full template of the different categories with a description of a category as a single entry in each category.
+A single file can have as many entries in it as needed, but to avoid potential conflicts you'll want to create a new file for each pull request that has user-facing changes.
+When you open the newly created file, it will be a full template of the different categories with a description of a category as a single entry in each category.
 You'll want to delete all the sections you aren't using and update the contents for those you are.
 For example, the end result should